Parameter Values

 Value list objects can have parameters.

-I.e., the query for state values can return id, state, and country_id (as the third column), and the list will be filtered dynamically depending on the @country_id value.
+Starting with SaveToDB versions 8.26, 9.12, and 10.0, as well as DBEdit 2.0, DBGate 2.0, and ODataDB 4.0, products support dynamic lists.
+For instance, the query for state values can return id, state, and country_id (as the third column), allowing the list to filter dynamically based on the @country_id value.

 Reloading Value Lists

-SaveToDB and DBEdit load parameter value lists in the first connection and when a user clicks Reload Data and Configuration or Reload Validation Lists menu items.
+SaveToDB and DBEdit load parameter value lists during the initial connection and when a user clicks Reload Data and Configuration or Reload Validation Lists.

-SaveToDB and DBEdit do not reload value lists in a regular Reload action.
+They do not reload value lists during a standard Reload action.

-SaveToDB 10 can reload validation lists and parameter values using dependencies between objects.
+Starting with SaveToDB 10, you can reload validation lists and parameter values using dependencies between objects.
 See Dependent Lists.